thkim91/Drone-GUI-Database-Construction/README.md

   * Priority: 30

 * Title: Land drone
-  * Description: As a user, I should be able to land the drone safely on the ground, so that I can safetly end the flight.
+  * Description: As a user, I should be able to land the drone safely on the ground, so that I can end the flight without damaging the drone.
   * Completion time: One week
   * Priority: 10